SECTION 504/ADA GRIEVANCE PROCEDURE

-B. Within 30 business days, the Senior Vice President for Administration and Finance or his/her designee shall review all the evidence presented to the previous investigator.
-If the Senior Vice President for Administration and Finance or his/her designee determines that he/she agrees with the grounds for appeal, he/she may, if deemed necessary, require that additional investigation be conducted, or shall make his/her own determination.
+B. Within 30 business days, the Vice President for Equity, Inclusion, & Community Impact or his/her designee shall review all the evidence presented to the previous investigator.
+If the Vice President for Equity, Inclusion, & Community Impact or his/her designee determines that he/she agrees with the grounds for appeal, he/she may, if deemed necessary, require that additional investigation be conducted, or shall make his/her own determination.

-C. Written notice of the Senior Vice President for Administration and Finance’s decision will be given to both the grievant and the respondent.
+C. Written notice of the Vice President for Equity, Inclusion, & Community Impact or his/her designee's decision will be given to both the grievant and the respondent.
 If discrimination or harassment was found to have occurred, the disposition will include the steps that the University will take to prevent recurrence of any discrimination/harassment and to correct its discriminatory effects on the grievant and others, if appropriate.

 The University hereby provides assurance that it strictly prohibits any form of retaliation against any person for asserting his/her rights under Section 504 and/or the ADA.
 Anyone engaging in retaliation will be subject to disciplinary action.
 Complaints of retaliation may also be addressed through the foregoing procedure.